-If the student is graduating or withdrawing from the school, he or she needs to schedule an appointment to meet with the Student Finance Office to complete his or her Exit Counseling.
+If the student is graduating or withdrawing from the school, they should schedule an appointment to meet with the Student Finance Office to complete his or her Exit Counseling.
 Exit Counseling is completed at https://studentaid.gov/.
 Exit counseling must be completed within 30 days of a student's last date of attendance.